latortuga71/Black_Tabby/README.md

 [couch_httpd_auth]
 require_valid_user = false
 ```
-so far no security will work on implementing above within server.py

 ## Agents
 So far the only agents that can be created through the CLI are python and powershell, i wrote a C# agent that has my loopback hardcoded, as well as the agent secrets if this is edited to suite anyones needs then it can also be used.
 The C# source folder is [Here](https://github.com/latortuga71/Black_Tabby/tree/master/Agents/C%23AGENT/CSHARPAGENT)